skirexwastaken/Dash/README.md

 > Sticky Notes -> This tool is similar to mindmap, but the notes can't be connected with red lines

 > Text Note -> This tool is esentially a light weight text editor that allows you to write text notes, save them and load them

-### Developer Note:

-> If you have any questions, you can contact our customer support using the following email: hora.daniel@protonmail.com